(Also known as Wrist Tendinitis, Wrist Tendinopathy)

-Wrist tendonitis is a relatively common overuse condition which may affect one or more wrist tendons and is characterized by inflammation and swelling of the affected tendons.
+Wrist tendonitis is a relatively common overuse condition which may affect one or more wrist tendons and is characterized by tissue damage, pain and often swelling of the affected tendons.

 The forearm comprises of two long bones known as the radius and the ulna.
 These bones connect with several small bones known as the carpal bones forming the wrist (figure 1).
 Many muscles of the wrist and hand originate from the radius and ulnar and cross the wrist to insert into the bones of the wrist, hand and fingers via the wrist tendons.
 These muscles fall into two broad groups known as the wrist and finger flexors (which lie on the palm side of the forearm and wrist) and the wrist and finger extensors (which lie on the opposite side of the forearm and wrist) (figure 2).
-Generally, the wrist and finger flexors are responsible for bending the wrist and fingers (e.g. making a fist), whilst the wrist and finger extensors are responsible for straightening the wrist and fingers and bending them backwards.
+Generally, the wrist and finger flexors are responsible for bending the wrist and fingers forwards (e.g. making a fist), whilst the wrist and finger extensors are responsible for straightening the wrist and fingers and bending them backwards.
 Collectively, the muscles are responsible for gripping activity, movement of the wrist in all directions and general activities involving use of the wrist and fingers such as lifting, holding, carrying, writing, typing and pulling activities.